 \section{Simulations}

-In this section, we show via simulations that MLR statistics are powerful in a variety of settings.
-At the outset, we emphasize that in every simulation in this section, MLR statistics do \textit{not} have accurate prior information: indeed, we use exactly the same hyperpriors to compute MLR statistics in every single plot.
-Furthermore, we consider settings where $\bX$ is highly correlated in order to test whether MLR statistics perform well even when the ``local dependence" assumption from Theorem \ref{thm::avgopt} may not hold.
-Nonetheless, the MLR statistics perform very well, suggesting that they are robust to misspecification of the prior and strong dependencies in $\bX$.
+We now analyze the power of MLR statistics in simulations.
+Throughout, MLR statistics do \textit{not} have accurate prior information: we use exactly the same choice of Bayesian model $P\bayes$ (the default from Section \ref{subsec::gams}) to compute MLR statistics in every plot.
+Also, we let $\bX$ be highly correlated to test whether MLR statistics perform well even when Assumption \ref{assump::localdep} may fail.
+Nonetheless, MLR statistics uniformly outperform existing competitors.

-Throughout this section, we control the FDR at level $q=0.05$ unless otherwise specified.
-All plots have two standard-deviation error bars, although sometimes the bars are so small they are not visible.
-In each plot in this section, knockoffs provably control the FDR, so we only plot power.
-All simulation code is available at \url{https://github.com/amspector100/mlr_knockoff_paper}.
+The FDR level is $q=0.05$.
+All plots have two standard deviation error bars, although the bars may be too small to be visible.
+In each plot, knockoffs provably control the frequentist FDR, so we only plot power.
+All code is available at \url{https://github.com/amspector100/mlr_knockoff_paper}.